zzhangjii/learning-library/ospa-library/data-mgmt/classof/5-Loading an Autonomous Database/5-Loading-an-autonomous-database.md

 ## Who Should Complete This Lab: All Participants

-# Loading An Autonomous Database
+# Loading an Autonomous Database

 ## Table of Contents